Alton Town - Emily Young

 I’m Hampshire born with strong Hampshire roots and have lived in Lovedean and Petersfield for over 20 years.

-I have been out speaking to residents on the door step throughout 2024 and am continuing in 2025.
+I have been out speaking to residents on the door step since 2024 and am continuing in 2026.
 Wherever I go I hear the same concerns: the state of our roads and pavements, fears over further cuts to public services, waiting times at GP surgeries, threats to close recycling centres that are then mysteriously reversed.

 For too long, the Conservatives have taken the votes of local residents for granted.
 But the results of the District Council election and near elimination of the Conservative’s 22,000 majority in the general election show that people have had enough.